Hyacinthe Rigaud: Legacy

 Rigaud's works today populate the world's major museums.
 The exact number of paintings he produced remains in dispute, since he left a highly detailed catalogue but also more than a thousand different models which specialists agree he used.
-To these may be added the large number of copies in Rigaud's book of accounts, without even mentioning the hundreds of other paintings rediscovered since the accounts' publication in 1919.
+To these may be added the large number of copies in Rigaud's book of accounts, as well as the hundreds of other paintings rediscovered since the account's publication in 1919.
 Rigaud painted many important figures in the world of art such as the sculptors Desjardins (to whom, as an old friend, he delivered three successive portraits), Girardon and Coysevox; the painters Joseph Parrocel, La Fosse and Mignard; the architects De Cotte, Hardouin-Mansart and Gabriel.
 He also painted portraits of poets such as La Fontaine or Boileau, as well as religious figures such as the cardinal de Fleury and Bossuet; many influential archbishops and bishops paid large sums of money for a portrait.

-In 1820, the Musée des beaux-arts Hyacinthe Rigaud in Perpignan, France, was dedicated to him.
-It is still open to the public and shows some of his work.
+The Musée d'art Hyacinthe Rigaud, a museum dedicated to Rigaud's artwork, opened in Perpignan in 1833.
+The museum has since expanded to include works by Aristide Maillol, Raoul Dufy, and other artists.
+It received over 65,000 visitors in 2017 following its renovation and a temporary exhibition dedicated to Picasso.